You Just Never Know.

 Trouble is, it wasn’t hurricane rain water or blown water — it was sewage.

 A month ago, I’d never heard of a lift station, but since then, I’ve learned that the County operates 170 of them in our tiny city (Ocala, FL), and the City operates another 131.
 Lift stations lift sewage from local neighborhoods and pump it to the main sewage stations.
 Turns out that City Lift Station #129 up the street, like most of the mini-stations citywide, was without power for several hours during the storm. #129 overflowed, as the City expected it would, and flooded my home and at least three of my neighbors’ homes.
-A “sewer force main break” occurred nearby as well and might have contributed to the flood.
+A “sewer force main break” occurred nearby as well and probably contributed to the flood.

 I collected a sample of the sludge-water in my home and had it tested.
 The fecal count was 2,000 parts per 100ml.
 (To put it into perspective, 100ml is a fraction, about 1/5th, of a 16.9-ounce soft drink.)
 One of my neighbor’s samples tested at a whopping 37,000, but their house has a slightly lower elevation than mine — I guess shit stinks AND sinks.